celery/celery/docs/getting-started/brokers/sqs.rst

 ----------------

 The polling interval decides the number of seconds to sleep between unsuccessful polls.
 This value can be either an int or a float.
 By default the value is 1 second, which means that the worker will sleep for one second whenever there are no more messages to read.

-You should note that **more frequent polling is also more expensive, so increasing the polling interval can save you money**.
+You must note that **more frequent polling is also more expensive, so increasing the polling interval can save you money**.

 The polling interval can be set via the :setting:`broker_transport_options`